hexadecimason/DB_Parser/README.md

 [Finished in 10.8s]
 ```

-#### DB_pull
+### ***DB_cli***

-The sample output generated in a test of DB_pull.py is as follows.
-This output was produced by querying the database duirectly and not parsing files.
+The sample output generated in a test of DB_cli.py is as follows.
+This output was produced by querying the database directly and not parsing files.

+Note: this file requires the activation of the '.db_env' python environment.

 ```
 -----------------------------------------------------